 More Info: Hong Kong Jockey Club - National Day Races

-As part of the festivities, the government has also announced for this October 1st:
+As part of the festivities, the government normally announces for October 1st:

 - Free rides on trams, light rail trains, MTR-run buses